Will there be more Circus Mirandus stories?

 How do you come up with the characters' names?

-I keep a list of names I like.
-It’s half on actual paper, half in my head, and every name has a kind of feeling to it.
+I keep a list of names I like, and every name on the list has a kind of feeling to it.
 Just a little snip of the person who goes with it, even though they haven’t got their own story yet.
 Micah was on that list.
 So were Gertrudis and Ephraim and Jenny.

 The Inspiration for the Gorilla Balloon